Boneless Buffalo Wings

-"What a great way to have chicken.
-Had these boneless wings a while back at a pub and fell in love with the taste.
-A nice change from your regular chicken wings.
-Serve with blue cheese dressing for dipping."
+These boneless wings are a great way to have chicken.
+I had these at a pub and fell in love with the taste.
+They're a nice change from your regular chicken wings.
+Serve with blue cheese dressing for dipping.

 Awesome recipe!
 (The review is for the breading only as we used our own wing sauce.)
 We love boneless wings and my husband and I are absolute wing nuts.
 These are soooo goood!
 The breading is fabulous.
 I didn't change a thing.
 Definitely double bread - dip the chicken in the egg was and flour mixture twice and let it set for the 20 minutes so the flour mixture has time to really "stick" to the chicken.
 These are definitely restaurant quality!